 Benefits of the ACE Program

-Members of the ACE Program participate in a 15 week, two-credit ACE seminar.
+Members of the ACE Program participate in a semester long, two-credit ACE seminar.
 The seminar helps students learn about CHHS majors and explore career choices, goals, and the resources and opportunities available to students at UNH, such as academic guidance and support for your personal well-being.
 Every CHHS undeclared student has an ACE peer mentor and an ACE academic coach, who are available to meet on a regular basis.